 Students will be taught by experts in Old Catholic theology from the faculty at the Old Catholic Seminary, Utrecht.
 The topics covered by the course include the following: History of Old Catholicism, Old Catholic Spirituality, Ecumenism and Old Catholicism, Old Catholic Canon Law and Ecclesiology, Old Catholic Liturgy, and Old Catholic Systematic Theology.

 The course also includes an exploration of religious art in cooperation with the main Dutch museum on this topic, Museum Catharijneconvent.
 Participants will also engage with Old Catholic liturgy and church music by attending Mass in St. Gertrud’s Cathedral.
-The excursion to Amsterdam, where the participants will tour sites of (Old) Catholic history will be offered again this year.
+Because of its succes, the excursion to Amsterdam, where the participants will tour sites of (Old) Catholic history will be offered again this year.
 Besides lectures and excursions, it will also be possible to participate in social activities, in which you can learn from the knowledge and backgrounds of your fellow students and have a good time together as well.

 At the end of the course, students will have a broad overview of major topics and themes in Old Catholic theology and spirituality and will be able to pursue further independent study of the subject.
 The course is at the introductory level of an M.Div. curriculum; good BA students may also apply.
 Students may be expected to do advance reading for the course.